 The most publicized voyage was the SS St. Louis with its 937 Jewish passengers.
 The German luxury liner was turned away by Cuba, the United States and Canada.
-It was intercepted by a U.S. Coast Guard gunboat as it lingered off Florida.
+It was intercepted by a U.S. Coast Guard gunboat as it lingered off Florida in June 1939.
 “We were so close we could see hotels on the beach,” said Liesl Loeb, who was a 10-year-old passenger.
 “The mood was grim.
 The captain thought maybe we could land illegally at night.
 But America sent military planes and the shore patrol to make sure we kept moving.”

-Running low and fuel and supplies the St. Louis had only one option: Return to its homeport in Hamburg, Germany.
-The passengers panicked.
+Running low on fuel and supplies the St. Louis was left with one option: Return to its homeport in Hamburg, Germany.
+When it was announced the passengers panicked.
 Having already witnessed Nazi brutality, a Hebrew teacher named Aaron Pozner led several Jewish young men in a failed mutiny attempt on the bridge.
 The passenger committee tried to maintain calm but many families were planning to commit suicide rather than face the gestapo back home.
 “That to me was a shocker,” says Jules Wallerstein, a surviving passenger.
 “I was 12 years old and realized it was the end of my life.
 My parents knew if we went back the trains would be waiting for us.”
 Meanwhile, the ship’s German captain, Gustav Schroeder, was planning to scuttle the St. Louis off the English coast to provoke a rescue.
 But those plans were scrapped when the ship received a cable with good news: England, France, Holland and Belgium had granted temporary asylum to the Jews after weeks of intense negotiations.

 But relief was short-lived as World War II broke out and trapped some refugees in Nazi-occupied Europe.
 A third of the St. Louis Jews perished in the Holocaust, including Pozner.
 The ship was immortalized in the 1976 movie Voyage of the Damned, starring Faye Dunaway, Max Von Sydow and Orson Welles.
 It received Oscar attention but one surviving passenger dismissed it as a bad, Hollywood-hyped film.